Alt

 BMW has embraced the electrification of its fleet of vehicle offerings as much as any existing auto manufacturer.
-They have three all-electric offerings and four plug-in hybrids.
-No other automotive brand has offered such a diverse plug-in vehicle portfolio to date.
+The Bavarian-brand currently has three all-electric models and three plug-in hybrids with its M performance sub-brand introducing a high-performance model for the 2024 model year.

 BMW i3